JodySheng/codepath-prework-IOS101/README.md

 1. My macOS system at first was too old for Xcode, and I don't have enough storage to download the new OS system, so I have to remanage my memory several times and deleting unnecessarily large files.

 2. Not familiar with Swift, but the Pre-work does not have too much coding.
 And the instruction is detail enough.

+3. Gif first cannot show, then I tried to make the gif much smaller, and then it can show.

 ## License